JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-in-a-cluster.md

       - -J-Xmx=1500M
 ```

+---

 ### Secrets

-The password for the MySQL database and the secret for JATOS session cookie are set in the [`kustomization.yaml`](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/kustomization.yaml) file and then just referenced in [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml) in JATOS _deployment_ object.
+The password for the MySQL database and the secret for the JATOS session cookie are set in the [`kustomization.yaml`](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/kustomization.yaml) file and then referenced in [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml) in the JATOS _deployment_ object.

+---

-### MySQL setup
+### MySQL Setup

-We assume here that you have your MySQL database set up and ready already.
-Have a look at [JATOS with MySQL](/JATOS-with-MySQL.html) to get started.
+We assume that you have your MySQL database set up and ready.
+Please refer to [JATOS with MySQL](/JATOS-with-MySQL.html) for initial setup instructions.

-In [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml) you have to change the environmental variable `JATOS_DB_URL`.
-The IP and port need to be the ones from your MySQL IP and port.
+In [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml), change the environmental variable `JATOS_DB_URL` to match your MySQL IP and port.

+---

-### Liveness probe and startup probe
+### Liveness Probe and Startup Probe

-Applications running on the JVM can need some initial warm-up time before they are fully functional.
-Therefore we have, additionally to the `livenessProbe` in [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml), a `startupProbe` that accounts for this.
-You might have to tweak `failureThreshold` and `periodSeconds` on your system.
+Applications running on the JVM may require some initial warm-up time before they are fully functional.
+Therefore, in addition to the `livenessProbe` in [_jatos.yaml_](https://github.com/JATOS/JATOS_with_kubernetes/blob/main/jatos.yaml), we have a `startupProbe` to account for this.
+You may need to adjust `failureThreshold` and `periodSeconds` based on your system's performance.

 ```yaml
 livenessProbe: